 The health and safety of the athletes is of primary importance at the Tropical 7s.
 The tournament works in as many ways as possible to provide the necessary medical assistance and information.
 As a USA Rugby-sanctioned event, the Tropical 7s operates in line with all of USA Rugby’s medical guidelines.
 During the event, a team of certified athletic trainers are on-site alongside ambulance services staffed by EMT personnel.
-Physiotherapists and certified doctors may also be present and available during the event.
-The primary role of the medical team is to assist in the assessment and treatment of injuries sustained during the tournament.
+The primary role of the Tropical 7s medical team is to assist in the assessment and treatment of injuries sustained during the tournament.

 PLAYER CONSENT & MEDICAL INFORMATION FORM